mrj001/TestRNG/References/ErrataInRefA.md

 explanation.

 ## The Million Bits of e
 Several of the tests use the first million bits of the binary expansion of e.
-I was unable to find a version of this that I could download.
+Initially, I was unable to find a version of this that I could download.

+As a result, I decided to generate the data myself.
 To be confident of its accuracy, I generated it two ways.
 First, I used a spigot algorithm (see `TestTestRNG/Utility/GenerateTestFiles.cs`).
 Secondly, I did a conversion from a decimal representation found on the [NASA website](https://apod.nasa.gov/htmltest/gifcity/e.1mil).
 These two versions were the same.